Great Lakes Salmon Fishing: River Fishing Tactics Of Guides

 When Do Great Lakes Salmon Run?

-Knowing when the salmon will run is a guide trick that allows me to get my clients into a lot more fish and it can really help you catch a lot more salmon.
+Knowing when the salmon will run is a guide trick that allows me to get my clients into a lot more fish, and it can really help you catch a lot more salmon.
 I watch the weather and the river flow charts to help me know when the runs should start.

-The first thing you need to know is that the salmon runs on most great lakes rivers will occur in late August and will peak later in September and early October.
+The first thing you need to know is that the salmon runs on most Great Lakes rivers will occur in late August and will peak later in September and early October.
 What triggers the salmon runs are rain, water temperatures, and even winds.

 Atlantic salmon are also known to enter some rivers in June and July but will continue to enter some rivers in October.